top of page

 Example of CoE Starter Kit Power BI dashboard

-• Improved data security through DLP policies and connector governance
+• Enhanced data security through DLP policies and connector governance.

 Start Your Power Platform Adoption Journey

-Many organisations adopt Power Platform without a clear plan for governance, architecture, or support.
-The result is often duplicated effort, wasted spend, and underwhelming outcomes.
+Many organizations adopt Power Platform without a clear governance, architecture, or support plan.
+This often results in duplicated efforts, wasted resources, and disappointing outcomes.

-The Power Platform Adoption Accelerator provides a structured way to assess, align, and optimise your investment.
-Using proven tools, templates, and Microsoft-aligned best practices.
+The Power Platform Adoption Accelerator offers a structured method to assess, align, and optimize your investment.
+We utilize proven tools, templates, and Microsoft-aligned best practices.

 Learn more about the Power Platform Adoption Accelerator 👉 here.

 Not sure where to begin?
-Take our 5-minute Power Platform Self-Assessment to get a clear view of your current maturity, and receive tailored next steps.
+Take our 5-minute Power Platform Self-Assessment to gain a clearer view of your current maturity level and receive tailored next steps.

 bottom of page